MilesWK/How-to-make-a-Costume-Search-Engine-In-Scratch/README.md

 ![image](https://user-images.githubusercontent.com/121042782/208532697-d77abc26-a287-48ee-8102-eed08cae5861.png)

-Your list might have a diferant output due to what costumes you added to your sprite.
-If you think something is incorrect, you can look at the costumes you added to your sprite and compare them to the output recieved by the list.
+Your list might have a different output due to what costumes you added to your sprite.
+If you think something is incorrect, you can look at the costumes you added to your sprite and compare them to the output received by the list.

 **Step 3:** Making it search:

-We need to make a program that recieves input, finds all the information in our "Costumes" list that matches the input, and outputs the information it got.
-This may sound very hard, but it is acctually fairly easy.
+We need to make a program that receives input, finds all the information in our "Costumes" list that matches the input, and outputs the information it got.
+This may sound very hard, but it is actually fairly easy.

 To start out, we need to create a new variable called "Item number in Costumes."
 Next, we need to create a list called "Search Results."
 And finally, we need to create a My-Block called "Run search" with a Text/Number input called "Search."